gjain-7/Misc-6-Infinity-Remote/READMEpvt.md

 9. Made a few error pages.
 10. Used an icon from Google as remote icon.
 11. Implemented PWA (UI still to be designed)
+12. Implemented the server using Heroku (https://mysterious-anchorage-10324.herokuapp.com)

 ### How to implement:
 Try downloading the whole folder named Project, and then in the same folder, applying "npm install", followed by load unpacking the extension in chrome://extensions.
 Open youtube on a tab, then initiate the server using "node server.js" in the command line, followed by opening "mainpage.html".
 Required: You need to enable this in your chrome - chrome://flags/#extensions-on-chrome-urls

 ### Objectives To do (as per priority):
-1. Implementing UI of PWA scanner.
+1. Improving UI of PWA scanner.
-2. Implementing the server using Heroku/Firebase
-3. Fixing Errors
+2. Fixing Errors
-4. Need to make presentation and finalize the project
+3. Need to make presentation and finalize the project

 ### Difficulties being faced:
 1. Press and hold feature for navigation buttons